 - Summon can work as draw but is usually very expensive and it only effectively gives you one card worth of draw.

-These cards, while you can technically make them work as draw, have issues that are serious enough that I’ve never been able to use them as a real source of draw in over 5000 games of Dominion.
+These cards, while you can theoretically make them work as draw, have issues that are serious enough that they can almost never provide the draw effect in a real game of Dominion.

 - Beggar and Counting House are not only terminal, but they only draw Coppers, so you need to convert that into cards that aren’t bad.
 Beggar gains you a whole bunch of Coppers which you have to deal with somehow, and Counting House requires you to have Coppers in your discard to work at all.

-- Fortress needs to be combined with some very specific sources of trashing in order to function as draw, which is convoluted enough that it’s almost never possible, and when it is, it’s pretty much never worth it to pursue.
+- Fortress needs to be combined with some very specific sources of trashing in order to function as draw, which is convoluted enough that it’s almost never possible; the main exception being with Procession.

 - Scout is a bad card.

-- Tribute* isn’t reliable enough at drawing cards that I’ve ever seen it work out.
+- Tribute isn’t reliable enough at drawing cards to work out.